Student iPad 1:1

-Since August 2015, each student at Hershey Middle School and now Hershey High School is issued a school purchased iPad for use during the school day.
+Since August 2021, all Derry Township School District students are issued a school purchased iPad for use during the school day.
 The term 1:1 comes from the idea that every student has their own personal iPad; a one-on-one approach to learning in the classroom.

 We believe technology has the power to transform learning and education.
 We utilize two research based instructional frameworks to support changing instructional strategies that are essential in a 1:1 digital learning environment.

 The HEAT framework focuses on changing instruction through Higher Order Thinking, Engagement and Authentic Learning Experiences through the use of Technology.